tembo-io/website/docs/tembo-cloud/security-and-authentication/connecting-with-stronger-sslmode.md

 psql 'postgresql://postgres:****@org-name-inst-name.data-1.use1.tembo.io:5432?sslmode=verify-full&sslrootcert=ca.crt'
 ```

-Different client software may connect in different ways.
+Different clients may connect in different ways.
 Connection examples are available in [this section of the Tembo documentation](/docs/category/connection-examples).